-In the separate pan such as saute pan, add Coconut butter, Cocoa, and Brown Sugar.
-Let it melt and incorporate at a lower temperature, then fold crepes into triangles and put a few at the time in the bubbly sugar, cocoa, and coconut butter sauce.
+- In a separate pan such as saute pan, add Coconut butter, Cocoa, and Brown Sugar.
+Let it melt and incorporate at a lower temperature, then fold crepes into triangles and put a few at the time in the bubbly sugar, Cocoa, and coconut butter sauce.

-Allow crepes to get infused and glazed with the sauce.
-Take out and place on the plate, continue with the rest of crepes.
+- Allow crepes to get infused and glazed with the sauce.
+Take out and place on the plate, continue with the rest of the crepes.